-Now here’s an option for those who are short of space yet don’t want to scrimp on style (left).
+Now here’s an option for those who are short of space yet don’t want to scrimp on style.
 This genius storage option for wine looks the part and does what it says on the tin, too: stores wine with ease.

 Top London chef Mark Hix is a fan – and this wine cellar, while it may look small, can hold over 1,500 bottles at any one time, too.

-We’re heading to California now and taking a look at this small but perfectly formed wine cellar (below), which ticks all the right boxes when it comes to style and practicality.
+We’re heading to California now and taking a look at this small but perfectly formed wine cellar, which ticks all the right boxes when it comes to style and practicality.

 If your home or apartment is modest in size, you could always make use of the height of your rooms.
-In doing so, it ensures storing anything from wine to trinkets, ornaments and everyday items is so much easier.
+In doing so, it ensures storing anything from wine to trinkets, ornaments, and everyday items are so much easier.

-When it comes to storing wine, drawers are a great option.
-Helping to free up room in an otherwise modest-sized space, drawers offer a fuss-free way to ensure your wine is out of reach of small children.
+Drawers are a great option to help with space.
+They free up room in a fuss free way and also ensures that your wine is out of reach of small children.

-Again, using the height of a room to great effect, this wine ‘cellar’ is less a cellar and more a utility cupboard or spare room.
-What that means for you is no room is off guards when it comes to creating the ideal space to keep your wine collection.
+Use the height of a room to great effect, this wine ‘cellar’ is less a cellar and more a utility cupboard or spare room.

 This beautifully backlit wine cellar – seen via the Pegasus Lighting site – shows just what you can do with an otherwise-small house or apartment.

-Make the most of the height of a room and you really will be able to squeeze a lot of wine into your home – result
+Make the most of the height of a room and you really will be able to squeeze a lot of wine into your home – perfect!

 The ‘James Bond’ Wine Cellar